DGKmaster/xgboosters/tests/README.md

-# Unit тесты приложения
+# App unit tests

-Здесь находятся все unit тесты приложения для каждой версии.
+Here unit tests for all app versions are located.